James-Homan/TE-Time-Keeping/README.md

 This repository contains code for running the application.
 Our goals are to:

 - Create a working application that can track activity time per factory.
-- Make an executable out of the APP to be shared.

 ## Getting Started